Open-Hexagon/oh3/asset_system/README.md

     return json.decode(text)
 end
 ```
-Note that `index.local_request` generates an asset key automatically based on the loader and its arguments.
-This ensures uniqueness among non-user keys and makes writing loaders a lot simpler.
-To avoid collisions with user keys, all of them are prefixed with an underscore.
+Note that `index.local_request` will not give the asset a key which means it will not appear in a mirror.
+If this is desired it can still be requested with a key from any thread later.
+This will also not cause it to be reloaded since the internal asset id is based on the loader and its arguments.
+This ensures uniqueness among ids and makes writing loaders a lot simpler.

 ## Reloading
 While there is a promise for the initial request of an asset, once it is loaded subsequent changes due to hot reloading or calling reload manually will only change the asset/s in the mirror, so caching in local variables should only be done if the assignement is executed before the usages.